-It is essential for members of the adoption community to come together and try to change the narrative of adoption to one of comradery and loving honestly.
+Members of the adoption community need to come together and try to change the narrative of adoption to one of comradery and loving honestly.

 Throughout this podcast, there were several notable quotes.
 Reflecting on these after listening to the recording can help you to better understand the perspective of the birth mothers:

 Pregnant and have questions?
 We can help answer your questions by telling us what works best for you.

 “Adoption is born out of loss.
 It’s beautiful, and families are made, but there’s also a flipside where there is a big loss.”
 Muthoni

 “Never should a birth parent be shamed for what she chose to do—what she found best for her and her child.”
 Katie